bm-synth/DeepSpeed/docs/_tutorials/flops-profiler.md

     - [In Model Training Workflow](#in-model-training-workflow)
       - [Example Training Workflow](#example-training-workflow)

 ### Usage With the DeepSpeed Runtime

-When using DeepSpeed for model training, the flops profiler can be configured in the `deepspeed_config` file.
-No explicit API calls are needed to use the profiler.
-Refer to [flops profiler](https://www.deepspeed.ai/docs/config-json/#flops-profiler) for details.
+When using DeepSpeed for model training, the profiler can be configured in the deepspeed [configuration file](/docs/config-json/#flops-profiler).
+No explict API calls are needed to use the profiler.
+The profiler can be enabled by adding the following field to deepspeed's configuration json file.
+Refer to [flops profiler](/docs/config-json/#flops-profiler) for details.

-#### Example: Megatron-LM

-For information on running Megatron-LM with DeepSpeed, please refer to our tutorial [Megatron-LM](https://github.com/microsoft/DeepSpeedExamples/tree/master/Megatron-LM)

-The flops profiler can be enabled by adding the following field to the `deepspeed_config` file.

 ```json
 {